 The questions you can ask about your users’ experiences during their journey are literally endless.
 Each question can provide an insight that you can use to further advance your business goals by linking it with a user need.

 Of course, you cannot endlessly explore and ask questions.
 When the time for action comes, you need to have neatly packed records and insights, which you will turn into frictionless product flow and helpful features.
 For that, you need technology.

 5. Use automation tools

-The “whys” behind users’ behavior stem from the instinctive, unconscious processes.
+The “whys” behind users’ behavior stem from instinctive, unconscious processes.
 You may be more interested in the “hows” delivered as outward actions and events on your user journey map.
-Let technology do the work.
+Let the UX tools do the work.